sma005/Gantt-Template/README.md

 To best compare an overall project with a sub-project, you may want to think about freezing panes.
 Column J is the best line to freeze horizontally.
 Vertically, just freeze the line you want to compare.

+Wingdings are used for the symbols.
+You can change or add your own with the settings page.
+You can choose from the preselected symbols on column A.

 [See a screenshot](Gantt_Chart.png)